TED Talks Daily - podcast cover

 The surprising power of your nature photos | Scott Loarie

 Scott Loarie has a challenge for you: go outside and take a picture of a living thing.
 He introduces the global community of people building a living atlas of the natural world by sharing their nature photos with scientists — and shows how you can join in on the fun.
 Want to help shape TED’s shows going forward?
 Fill out our survey !
-Become a TED Member today at ted.com/join Learn more about TED Next at ted.com/futureyou Hosted on Acast.
-See acast.com/privacy for more information....
+Learn more about TED Next at ted.com/futureyou For the Idea Search application, go to ted.com/ideasearch Hosted on Acast.
+See acast.com/privacy for more information...

 Jun 11, 202513 min